Best Medical Alert Systems With Fall Detection In 2022

 If you want to make sure your entire home is covered, GetSafe is a solid option.
 GetSafe’s primary plan utilizes various voice-activated buttons around the home, so you don’t have to wear a wristband or pendant unless you want to.
 Just keep in mind that you must use the wearable button if you want automatic fall detection.

-GetSafe voice-activated wall buttons enable you to connect with a live operator even if you cannot reach the wall-mounted unit.
-These units also have pull cords that can connect you with the call center.
+GetSafe voice-activated wall buttons enable you to connect with a live operator even if you can’t reach the wall-mounted unit.
+These units also have pull cords connecting you with the call center.

 Because GetSafe service is designed to cover your entire home for pendant-free use, there is more equipment than with traditional wearable plans.
 You’ll have the in-home base unit along with traditional and voice-activated wall buttons that you place strategically around the home.
 This does translate into a higher cost to start with GetSafe because you pay for this equipment upfront.